c-healey/02-homework-css-bootstrap/README.md

 ### Bonus

 - Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (**Hint:** Check out the Bootstrap documentation).

+## How to submit your homework

+- Github
+  -- Create a Homework-XX Repo (XX = the homework assignment number) -- Select the clone button and copy the git url to your clipboard
+- Terminal
+  -- cd to your homework directory
+  -- git clone (paste in git url)

+Now you have an empty local repo to copy the homework starter files into.
+You should work on your homework in this directory and stage, commit and push often.

+## How to access your Homework assignment and starter files

+-Terminal
+-- cd to your gitlab coursework repo
+-- git pull
+-- copy starter files to your github homework repo folder.

 ## Release History